Myanmar banking's new "wow" factor - ATMs

 Local banking was not always so fraught.

-Dozens of local and foreign banks thrived in the 1950s, but the industry withered after a 1962 military coup introduced a disastrous "Burmese Way to Socialism" and sweeping nationalistion.
+Dozens of local and foreign banks thrived in the 1950s, but the industry withered after a 1962 military coup introduced a disastrous "Burmese Way to Socialism" and sweeping nationalization.

 In 1988, the country's former military rulers re-introduced a market economy.
 Soon after, in 1992, private banks were allowed.
 Foreign banks began opening representative offices, poised for a day when they could do business in the resource-rich country of about 60 million people.